-Recommendation: Capture the complete authorization flow, as some permissions require additional confirmation from app users.
-For example, the pages_manage_engagement permission allows users to select specific Pages to authorize the app to access.
+Capture the complete authorization flow in necessary.
+For example, the pages_manage_engagement permission allows users to designate which Pages the app can access.

-The following screenshots from a sample screen recording show Page selection.
+The following screenshots from sample screen recordings that show Page selection.

 Example — The user logging in with Facebook Login